floydhub/floydhub.github.io/_posts/2019-06-21-gans-story-so-far.md

 ---
-layout: "post"
+author: Ajay Uppili Arasanipalai
-title: "Generative Adversarial Networks - The Story So Far"
+date: 2019-06-21 10:17:08 +0000
-date: "2019-06-21 10:17:08 +0000"
+excerpt: Generative adversarial networks (GANs) have been the go-to state of the art algorithm to image generation in the last few years.
+In this article, you will learn about the most significant breakthroughs in this field, including BigGAN, StyleGAN, and many more.
-slug: "gans-story-so-far"
+feature_image: /assets/images/hero/gans-story-so-far-hero.jpg
-author: "Ajay Uppili Arasanipalai"
+layout: post
-excerpt: "Generative adversarial networks (GANs) have been the go-to state of the art algorithm to image generation in the last few years.
-In this article, you will learn about the most significant breakthroughs in this field, including BigGAN, StyleGAN, and many more."
+slug: gans-story-so-far
-feature_image: "__GHOST_URL__/content/images/2019/06/benjamin-behre-429210-unsplash.jpg"
+tags: '[]'
-tags: "[]"
+title: Generative Adversarial Networks - The Story So Far
 ---

 When Ian Goodfellow dreamt up the idea of Generative Adversarial Networks (GANs) over a mug of beer back in 2014, he probably didn’t expect to see the field advance so fast: